plainionist/plainionist.github.io/_posts/2018-02-20-Implementing-Clean-Architecture-Controller-Presenter.md

         ArchitectureResponsible = filter.ArchitectureResponsible |> toFilter
     }

+    let mutable vm = null
-    let presenter = new BacklogPresenter(this.View) :> IOutputPort
+    let presenter = new BacklogPresenter(fun x -> vm <- x) :> IOutputPort

     request
     |> BacklogInteractor.GetScopedReleaseBacklog IoC.PlanningSerivce IoC.WorkitemRepository presenter

+    vm
 ```

-The ```BacklogPresenter``` implements the output port interface and also gets a callback to finally pass the view model
+The ```BacklogPresenter``` implements the output port interface.
-to the Asp.Net MVC controller to trigger the rendering of the view.
 The presenter is passed to the interactor so that
 the interactor can pass the response to the presenter through the output port as discussed above.

-DONE! ...
-Done?
-Almost ...

-There is just one tiny issue.
-The code does not compile.
-An Asp.Net MVC controller method has
-to return an object of type ```ActionResult```.
-Unfortunately I have currently no idea how I could implement an output port
-and still return something from the controller method.
-Maybe I find a solution in one of the next posts.
-Until then I will stick to my pragmatic solution I started with ;-)
+As in Asp.Net the MVC controller has to return the view model to trigger rendering of the view I had
+to pass a callback to the ```BacklogPresenter``` to get the view model from there and return it as return value.
+This is a little bit "unclean" as the controller is still in the control flow from the presenter to the view but
+it is an acceptable pragmatic solution from my perspective ;-)

 ## How do others think about controllers and presenters